MJKWoolnough/jslib/README.md

 | ShellElement | Class    | A drop-in replacement for the [windows](#windows) module [ShellElement](#windows_shellelement).
 Registered with customElements as `windows-shell-taskmanager`. |

 NB: Any [custom control buttons](#windows_windowelement_addcontrolbutton) will not be displayed on the title-bar while minimised.

+# <a name="worker">worker</a>

+This module contains a function that allows for simple wrapping of functions to be used in a Worker thread.

+This module has a single export, a function that initialises a new Worker thread, returning a function that registers functions with that thread.

+The returned function is a registration function that takes a user-supplied function and passes it to the Worker thread.
+The registration function returns a function that matches the signature of the user-supplied function, except that the return will be wrapped in a Promise.

+The user-supplied function must not be closed over variables that it references.